mowarlee/django-rest-framework/docs/api-guide/authentication.md

 Install the package using `pip`.

-    pip install djangorestframework-oauth
+    pip install djrestframework-oauth

 For details on configuration and usage see the Django REST framework OAuth documentation for [authentication][django-rest-framework-oauth-authentication] and [permissions][django-rest-framework-oauth-permissions].

 ## JSON Web Token Authentication

 JSON Web Token is a fairly new standard which can be used for token-based authentication.
 Unlike the built-in TokenAuthentication scheme, JWT Authentication doesn't need to use a database to validate a token.
-A package for JWT authentication is [djangorestframework-simplejwt][djangorestframework-simplejwt] which provides some features as well as a pluggable token blacklist app.
+A package for JWT authentication is [djrestframework-simplejwt][djrestframework-simplejwt] which provides some features as well as a pluggable token blacklist app.

 ## Hawk HTTP Authentication